alessandro-g89/bash-sessions/README.md

-c                         close currently active session f <session_name>          delete (forget) a session r <old_name> <new_name>   rename a session a                         re-open all previously loaded sessions in separate windows e                         list existing sessions
+c                         close currently active session f <session_name>          delete (forget) a session r <old_name> <new_name>   rename a session a                         re-open all previously loaded sessions in separate windows (requires the gtk-launch command, from the libgtk-3-bin package) e                         list existing sessions

 o, f and r support automatic completion with the TAB key.